Thanks for taking your time to read our reviews of the best sliding mitre saws that are currently available on the UK market.

 Some buyers actually complain about the slide which we find strange.
 The reason for that is that the huge majority of the cuts you will make do not require the slide.
 As such, the slide can be more of a hindrance than a help.
 Many of the newer models, have a locking position on the slide and that does make a huge difference.

 Make sure if you are going to buy a sliding version, that it has this feature, as it just makes doing all of your tasks and projects a great deal easier.

-If you don't need to cut longer pieces of wood, then there is simply no need to go with one that slides and a standard compound saw will do your job perfectly well.
+If you don't need to cut longer or wider pieces of wood, then there is simply no need to go with one that slides and a standard compound saw will do your job perfectly well.

 Again if you believe that you will be making a lot of bevel style cuts, then this saw will certainly help you out.
 For a long time professionals were used to a single bevel on a power saw.
 In today's market though, almost all of the bigger brands have gone for the dual option.
 That just makes a great deal of sense as it saves you having to turn long lengths of wood around in confined spaces.

 So if you agree that a dual is the way to go, and we would recommend strongly that you go down that route, then how the bevel adjusts is an important consideration to make.
 On many of the saws that we looked at and reviewed, the releasing mechanisms, and the adjustment methods were rather poorly designed.

 The reality is that it doesn't have to be like that at all.
 You want your standard position to be set at zero, and then be able to easily adjust a variety of angles to the left and right.

 If you will be using the saw frequently, you will need to change the blades on a fairly regular basis.
 That process should be simple.
 Normally it means loosening off the guard, and then removing the nut that holds the blade in place.

 The entire process should take about 5-8 minutes.
 Just watch out for saws where you have to take off several parts to do this, as those can be a real time waster, especially when you are busy.

 What will you be using the Mitre Saw for?